sangvinij/attendance-journal-admin-panel/README.md

 ## HOW run test
 After start server, put next command in console:

-`docker exec -it iteen.webapp bash run-test.sh`
+`poetry run pytest . -s`

-If you got in logs "OK" and "TEST PASS!
-CONGRATULATION!!!", then tests were passed.
+If you do not have any errors, then the tests are passed.